 To sum up, if you want to reinstall a fresh version of WordPress or you need to get rid of a hacked WordPress website, uninstalling your current version of this software is necessary.

-This WordPress tutorials has demonstrated two main ways you can apply to uninstall WordPress.
-You can either wipe out your website data directly from your cPanel or make use of the auto-installer function on your hosting provider to delete this software.
+These WordPress tutorials have demonstrated two main ways you can use to uninstall WordPress.
+You can either delete your website data directly from your cPanel or use your hosting provider's auto-installer to remove this software.

 Don’t forget to create 301 redirects for your website before uninstalling WordPress.
 This action will maintain your SEO score and keep your current ranking on search engine results pages.
-Furthermore, a database backup beforehand is crucial to restoring your data in case of unwanted errors and conflicts.
+Furthermore, a database backup is crucial for restoring your data in case of errors or conflicts.

-Last but not least, should you have any questions or concerns regarding the uninstallation of WordPress, don’t hesitate to join our Facebook Community and visit LitExtension blog section to get more information and insight.
+Last but not least, should you have any questions or concerns regarding the uninstallation of WordPress, don’t hesitate to check out our LitExtension Resources and visit the LitExtension blog section to get more information and insight.